-Follow the instructions below to deploy the DU worker nodes.
+Follow the instructions below to deploy the Anzo Distributed Unstructured (DU) worker nodes.

-1. Copy the Anzo DU installation script to each of the worker servers and then run the following command to make the script executable:
+- 1. Make sure that the worker host servers have access to the Anzo shared file system and meet the requirements in DU Cluster Requirements. - 2.
+Copy the Anzo DU installation script to each of the worker servers and then run the following command to make the script executable: